 Boarding was called about 7:05, and since our plane was parked at a remote stand, we were bused to the plane.
 One thing I really dislike about remote stands – the fact that every airline I’ve flown insists on filling every last square inch of space on the bus before bringing a second one.

 Anyway, if youre an avgeek, the positive of boarding through a remote stand is the fine view of the plane before you board.

 And here you see what I was alluding to in the introductory paragraph.
-This flight was operated by Etihad Regional (actually Darwin Airline, a Swiss airline that was bought by Etihad some time ago), and so I’d be experiencing not one, but two new airlines on this relatively short double hop to Bucharest.
+Etihad Regional operated this flight (actually Darwin Airline, a Swiss airline that Etihad bought some time ago).
+So, I’d experience not one, but two new airlines on this relatively short double hop to Bucharest.
 And by a plane I’d never flown in, a Saab 2000.
-As it turns out, this was very much a limited time opportunity; this flight is now operated by airberlin directly utilizing a larger Q400.
+As it turns out, this was very much a limited time opportunity.
+Airberlin now operates this flight directly utilizing a larger Q400.

 This is a small (50-seat) plane, with only one class of service (economy) in a 1-2 configuration.
 The seats were definitely showing their age, but if you have to take a flight on a turboprop, the 1-2 seating is probably the most ideal.
 If you’re flying by yourself and want privacy, you can snag a single seat on the right, while if you’re traveling with someone, you can take a pair on the left.

 The seats themselves weren’t that cramped as far as legroom goes.
 Seat pitch was fair, and I still had room for my knees and my feet, even with a backpack underneath.
 Given that we were seated for less than an hour, I wasn’t able to evaluate cushion comfort.